 |Teams with complex work needs (5 to unlimited users)

 The best project management software creates systems through which all project stakeholders can access their assignments and tasks and easily understand deadlines and deliverables at a glance.
 Both Wrike and Trello fulfill this function, but Wrike has some unique features that provide added value for corporate users.

-In addition to kanban, Wrike includes the ability to turn each project into an interactive Gantt chart, in which dependent tasks can be assigned, along with deadlines.
+In addition to kanban, Wrike includes the ability to turn each project into an interactive Gantt chart (Figure B), in which dependent tasks can be assigned along with deadlines.
 Within Wrike, deadlines can be adjusted easily within the Gantt chart, which then automatically changes all subsequent workflow, a feature that assists other stakeholders in budgeting their time.

 Collaboration and task assignment